Code-Institute-Submissions/justus-ai-swenglish/README.md

 ### Quiz instructions
 1. press the start button
-5. the game continues whther you click the right or te wrong answer with the next button on clicking wither option.
+5. the game continues whether you click the right or the wrong answer and shows on the progress bar how falr along one has come.
-6. the game goes on until you see the restard button eaning ithe end of the question list.
+6. the game goes on until all the 16 questions are ansered and redirects to an endpag whre one can save theär scores and their name .
-7. the point of the game is to maintain a green screen always and avoid having redscreen background.
+7. the point of the game maintain green color coded response always and avoid having red color choice background.
 8. goodluck
 ### JAVASCRIPT
 1. The purpose of javasript is to activate the interactive game with 16 random prewritten questions.